what causes AttributeError?

 test_attribute_error_w_class_attributes

-I know that variables and functions defined in a module are attributes. variables defined inside a class are also attributes.
+I know that variables and functions in a module are attributes of the module.

 RED: make it fail